mitzey234/NotVeryLocalAdmin/README.md

 memoryChecker: Should be a Boolean value, which controls whether or not to preform memory usage checking

+restartRate: Should be a string with a number and time suffix of either m (minutes), h (hours), d (days), mon (mons), or for some reason y (years).
+Should look something like "5h" for 5 hours.
+It DOES NOT support combining stuff like "5h2m".
+This will restart your servers every x amount of time gracefully, it will override the daily scheduled restart.
+This timer is based on the moment NVLA started, NOT the moment individual servers started.
+This can be set to Boolean false to disable it.

 servers: Should be an array [], of objects.
 Each object should be a server with the following properties:
 ```
 "uid": "1234abcd", //This should be a unique Identifier that the program can use to differentiate this server if theres servers with the same labels.
 No two servers should have the same uid